OECD Test 102 – Determining the Melting Point or Melting Range

 - Capillary method (direct visualization)

-- Fusion method under inert atmosphere (if risk of oxidation)
+- Inert atmosphere fusion method (if there is a risk of oxidation)

-- Method using automatic fusion apparatus (e.g. Mettler FP)
+- Method using an automatic fusion apparatus (e.g., Mettler FP)

-The melting point or range is recorded from the first appearance of liquid to complete melting.
+The melting point or interval is recorded between the first appearance of liquid and complete melting.
 The method is applicable to the majority of non-volatile solid organic and inorganic substances.

 OECD Test 102: Frequently Asked Questions